 The most popular booklet was “Check Your Change No. 1” which covered the circulating money from 1902 right up to 1965.
 Other books were introduced later, which included coverage for Victorian coins, 18th century coins, Irish coins, the Channel Islands and Bermuda.
 Decimalisation came in 1971 and the books morphed into a range of annual price guide books for collectors, printed by his company which was by then known as ‘Rotographic’ (from the printing methods of Roto-gravure and Lithographic).

-The books themselves and the range of titles has evolved since then and there are currently 12 titles in print, most of which have been introduced under new ownership since 2004.
-This information on this website is based on the current Rotographic publication “Collectors Coins – Decimal Issues of the UK” and its aim is to provide details of all UK decimal coins, with the emphasis on those found in circulation, and in an easy to use format with cross browser (including smart phones etc) compatibility. checkyourchange.co.uk will never try to sell you coins or do anything to hype up their values.
+The books themselves and the range of titles has evolved since then and there are currently 13 titles in print, most of which have been introduced under new ownership since 2004.
+The information on this website is based on the current Rotographic publication “Collectors Coins – Decimal Issues of the UK” and its aim is to provide details of all UK decimal coins, with the emphasis on those found in circulation, and in an easy to use format with cross browser (including smart phones etc) compatibility.
+As of February 2017 there is also an app available for Android devices which is perfect for checking your change on the go and provides details on current UK decimal coins as well as the ability to mark coins as already owned. checkyourchange.co.uk will never try to sell you coins or do anything to hype up their values.

 We have no affiliation with the Royal Mint, any private mint or any other company posing as a mint.
 Instead of selling new coins/medallions we are happy to neutrally assist and provide information and advice on previous and current decimal coins, with honest facts on value trends and their perceived rarity.